 Djemaa El-Fna is a hub of activity, from dawn until well into the night.
 There are market stalls in abundance, selling pulses, fruits and spices.
 There are stalls spilling over with oranges, with vendors ready to serve you with a freshly prepared juice.
 In the heavy, Moroccan heat there is little so refreshing - indeed, as I look back on my memories of Djemaa El-Fna, I think of oranges, lots and lots of them piled high, and the sweet, tingling taste against my lips.

 But Djemaa El-Fna is not only stalls.
 Water Bearers, dressed in extravagant traditional costumes might want to pose for a photo with you.
 Be warned, though - they probably won't tell you beforehand, but they expect money for this privilege.
 In fact, whenever someone offers to do something helpful for you, even something as simple as showing you the way, it might seem like kindness but they will ask for money afterwards.

 Perhaps it is the entertainment that really makes Djemaa El-Fna what it is, for the square is really a huge, open-air stage.
 I remember the acrobats, the musicians, the fire-eaters and the mystical snake charmers - they all seemed to be performing wherever there was a space, with crowds gathered round them, both natives and tourists alike.
 It was hedonistic and magical; mysterious and exciting.
 So much energy, all in one place.
-I've never been anywhere else quite like it - maybe there is nowhere else.
+I've never been anywhere else quite like it.

 Mint Tea in Marrakech